StevenPeutz/WebData-UX_Projects/ImprovedProxy-facebook_ads/fb-ads-data-guide.md

 # How to (get the data to automatically) optimize facebook ads on actual affiliate marketing leads? #
 </br>
-As most marketeers will know, running ads directly towards your affiliate link (cloaked or open) will result in a ban.
-And probably rightfully so keeping UX in mind.</br>
+As most marketeers will know, running ads directly towards your affiliate link (cloaked or open) will result in a ban.</br> And probably rightfully so keeping UX in mind.</br>
 This makes it a lot harder to correctly optimize facebook ads and targeting than it is for google ads.
-I have noticed that this causes a lot of affiliate marketeers to either allocate their resources exclusively towards google ads, or to use ad click (or page landings) as a proxy for leads to optimize facebook ads on.
+I have noticed that this causes a lot of affiliate marketeers to either allocate their resources exclusively towards google ads, or to use ad click (or page landings) as a proxy for leads to optimize facebook ads on.</br>
 </br>
-So I want to share here the way I have been doing it.
-Please no that this entirely separate from my employment at facebook and is in no way endorsed by facebook or any of their official representatives.
+**So I want to share here the way I have been doing it.
+Please no that this entirely separate from my employment at facebook and is in no way endorsed by facebook or any of their official representatives.** </br>
 </br>
-** Required tooling: **
+** Required tooling: **</br>
-- Tag Manager (I used Google Tag Manager (freemium))
+- Tag Manager (I used Google Tag Manager (freemium))</br>
-- Click Stream analytics tool (I used Google Analytics (freemium))
+- Click Stream analytics tool (I used Google Analytics (freemium))</br>
-- Hotjar & google optimize  (optional, (freemium))
+- Hotjar & google optimize  (optional, (freemium))</br>
-- Bulk Redirect Manager (aka link cloaking tool, I used the Thirsty Affiliates plugin for Wordpress (freemium))
+- Bulk Redirect Manager (aka link cloaking tool, I used the Thirsty Affiliates plugin for Wordpress (freemium))</br>
-- Facebook Pixel (and Ads Manager (free))
+- Facebook Pixel (and Ads Manager (free))</br>
 </br>
-Another thing we need is strong converting (landing)page to function as an interstitial between the facebook ad and the website we are the affiliate for.
+Another thing we need is strong converting (landing)page to function as an interstitial between the facebook ad and the website we are the affiliate for.</br>
 </br>
 The way to go here is either create a new page to perfectly match with the message and created expectations within your ads.
 Or just look at your analytics data and choose the pages that has the highest % of affiliate link clicks.
 </br>
-**The advantages of working with an interstitial page:**
+**The advantages of working with an interstitial page:**</br>
-- you can lead one ad to a page were several competing (affiliate) products can be compared and chosen by your visitors.
+- you can lead one ad to a page were several competing (affiliate) products can be compared and chosen by your visitors.</br>
 - These interstitial pages are way better to learn what your (potential) customer wants than just going by the facebook ad click data and insights.
-It goes without saying that these interstitial pages should have -at bare minimum- a good implementation of click stream analytics tooling (e.g. GA), something like hotjar and A/B testing tooling (e.g. Google Optimize, VWO or Optimizely) set up.
+It goes without saying that these interstitial pages should have -at bare minimum- a good implementation of click stream analytics tooling (e.g. GA), something like hotjar and A/B testing tooling (e.g. Google Optimize, VWO or Optimizely) set up.</br>
 - Simply more room for for good content, and nudging practices.
-Take into account the flow from their personal facebook to seeing the ad (copy + image + formed expectations) to landing on this interstitial all the way to the pages from the website your are the affiliate for.
+Take into account the flow from their personal facebook to seeing the ad (copy + image + formed expectations) to landing on this interstitial all the way to the pages from the website your are the affiliate for.</br>
-- the main one; it simply prevents you as affiliate marketeer from getting banned from facebook ads..
+- the main one; it simply prevents you as affiliate marketeer from getting banned from facebook ads..</br>
 </br>
-**The downsides:**
+**The downsides:**</br>
 The interstitial is an extra step in the funnel; = increased attrition.
-This will always be at least partly true.
-Key is to make optimize the transition as much as possible by minimizing any friction on this interstitial, and using the extra content to increase the desire/motivation to convert on the page(s) to follow.
+This will always be at least partly true.</br> Key is to make optimize the transition as much as possible by minimizing any friction on this interstitial, and using the extra content to increase the desire/motivation to convert on the page(s) to follow.</br>
 Automated Ad optimization will not work.
 Or at least, the proxy you will need to use (landing or ad link licks) is a horrible predictor for actual leads.
 </br>
 </br>
 I am assuming here google tag manager and google analytics have already been implemented.
 For completeness I have added a link to a good guide on how to implement these two tools.
 </br>
-**Step 1 & 2**
+**Step 1 & 2**</br>
-Install Google Tag Manager and Google analytics
+Install Google Tag Manager and Google analytics</br>
 Since a tag manager (should but) isn’t ubiquitous yet (especially for wordpress sites) here is a link to a guide that explains how to implement google tag manager on a wordpress site. https://www.wpbeginner.com/beginners-guide/how-to-install-and-setup-google-tag-manager-in-wordpress/
 </br>